-The scope of the works between Papakura and Drury South includes:
+The original scope of the works between Papakura and Drury South included:

 - 10 kilometres of motorway widening to three lanes in each direction

 - replacement, raising or widening of motorway bridges

 - a new interchange at Drury South, which will also connect in with the new Mill Road corridor

 - interchange improvements at Papakura (including a new southbound on-ramp) and Drury

 - improved local road connections and community access along and across the motorway